Skip to main content

 Markets to Approach with Caution

-Miami's Market Health score of 2.2 is the lowest of any major metro we track.
+Miami's PropertyIQ Score of 13 is among the lowest of any major metro we track; the model expects clear underperformance of Florida.
 Insurance costs, property taxes, HOA fees, and a median price of $500,000 create an affordability squeeze that the headline price alone does not capture.
-Total monthly housing costs in South Florida are often 30-40% higher than the mortgage payment alone suggests.
+Total monthly housing costs in South Florida often run 30-40% above the mortgage payment alone.

-Las Vegas has historically been one of the most volatile housing markets in America, and the current data does not inspire confidence.
-A score of 25 reflects an unfavorable combination of elevated prices and weak market fundamentals.
+Las Vegas has long been one of the most volatile housing markets in America, and a score of 44 reflects elevated prices against demand fundamentals that sit just under the Nevada average.

 How to Use Data to Decide